 You must figure your principal employment income if, on Jan.
-1, 2023, you lived out-of-state and were employed in an Indiana county.
-Your principal employment income is income you earned from your main Indiana work activity (job) for the entire year.
-See instructions for Section 2, line 1 on page 58 for more information.
+1, 2024, you lived out-of-state and were employed in an Indiana county.
+Your principal employment income is income you earned from the county of your main Indiana work activity (job) for the entire year.
+See instructions for Section 2, line 1 on page 60 for more information.